GluuFederation/docs-clustermgr-prod/beta/source/installation/index.md

 - A minimum of four (4) machines:
     - One (1) machine running Ubuntu 14 or 16 with at least 1GB of RAM for cluster manager, which will proxy TCP and HTTP traffic.
     - One (1) machine running Ubuntu, CentOS, RHEL, or Debian with at least 1GB of RAM for the Nginx load balancer and Twemproxy.
-    - Two (2) machines Ubuntu, CentOS, RHEL, or Debian for Gluu Servers (additional Gluu machines can be added as needed).
+    - At least two (2) machines running Ubuntu, CentOS, RHEL, or Debian for Gluu Servers.
 - Cluster Manager **must** have passwordless SSH root access to all servers in the cluster and should be installed on a secure administrator's computer or a VM

 ## Ports